🗓️ Guide 2026 — mis à jour avril

 Two zones, one extended season: South (Manta Alley) Nov–Mar and Central Nov–Jun.

-November is a transition month between dry and wet season.
-Central Komodo sites are very reliable, water temperature is warm (27–29°C), the park is quiet and prices are lower than peak season.
-South Komodo starts firing up towards the end of the month — early November visitors sometimes catch the opening of manta season.
+Central Komodo sites are very reliable, water temperature is warm at 27–29°C, the park is quiet and prices are lower than peak season.
+South Komodo starts firing up — early visitors sometimes catch the opening of manta season.
 If you want quality diving without the July–August crowds, November is one of the best months of the year.

 Ranges from 24–26°C (dry season) to 27–30°C (wet season).